ceccocats/tkDNN/README.md

 ## Workflow
 Steps needed to do inference on tkDNN with a custom neural network.
-* Build and train a NN model with your favourite framework.
+* Build and train a NN model with your favorite framework.
 * Export weights and bias for each layer and save them in a binary file (one for layer).
 * Export outputs for each layer and save them in a binary file (one for layer).
 * Create a new test and define the network, layer by layer using the weights extracted and the output to check the results.